pulgamecanica/42Course/42/Piscine Object/Module 05 - Pratical work/README.md

 1. **Nodes**: Define the nodes (stations) in the railway system.
 2. **Rails**: Define the rails (connections) between nodes, including the distance.
 3. **Events**: Define events that can occur in the railway system, with a probability and duration at a specific location.
+Event names can contain spaces and must be enclosed in double quotes.
 4. **Trains**: Define the train schedules, including the train's name, maximum acceleration, maximum brake force, departure station, arrival station, and departure time.

 ### How to Build Files